CSCfi/Kielipankki-utilities/docs/howto_resource_group_page.md

 - A link to all available versions of this resource in META-SHARE (search result list)
 - A PID

-In WordPress in the window on the right you should choose one or more of the given categories (resource families).
+In the WordPress page editor, in the window on the right, you should choose one or more of the given categories (resource families).
 If a category is missing, you can add it here.

 A page created in Kielipankki can be put to 'privat' first.
 Then it is only visible to the author.